- Mehra Golshan, MD

 - Yale University School of Medicine

 The clinical history is most helpful in distinguishing benign from suspicious or pathologic nipple discharge .
 Benign nipple discharge is usually bilateral, multiductal, and occurs with breast manipulation.
-Conversely, the risk of cancer is higher when the discharge is spontaneous, bloody or guaiac positive, unilateral, uniductal, associated with a breast mass, and/or occurs in a woman over 40 years of age.
+Conversely, the risk of cancer is higher when the discharge is spontaneous, bloody, unilateral, uniductal, associated with a breast mass, and/or occurs in a woman over 40 years of age.

 The types of nipple discharge and how to evaluate and manage this common problem will be reviewed here.
 Surgical management of pathologic nipple discharge and ductoscopy are discussed in separate topics.
 (See "Surgical management of pathologic nipple discharge" and "Ductoscopy".)